silverstripe/silverstripe-framework/docs/en/05_Contributing/15_Triage_Resources.md

 >
 > See the [Silverstripe CMS Roadmap](https://www.silverstripe.org/software/roadmap/) for more information on our support commitments.

-### Complex enhancement / new feature that doesn't fit core
+### Complex enhancement/new feature that doesn't fit core

 **Explainer:** We generally try to avoid major additions to the core codebase, as they increase the maintenance burden on the core team.
-Instead, we recommend pursuing major new features / enhancements as independent modules, which is possible in most cases due to the broad extensibility of the core APIs.
+Instead, we recommend pursuing major new features/enhancements as independent modules, which is possible in most cases due to the broad extensibility of the core APIs.

 Examples of high-value features that are developed as independent modules include [dnadesign/silverstripe-elemental](https://github.com/dnadesign/silverstripe-elemental), [symbiote/silverstripe-gridfieldextensions](https://github.com/symbiote/silverstripe-gridfieldextensions) and [jonom/silverstripe-focuspoint](https://github.com/jonom/silverstripe-focuspoint).